-- Always accompanies the pre-service teacher when students are present; pre-service teachers cannot be left unattended with the students and cannot assume duty of care. - Complete the AITSL Supervising Pre-service Teacher Program professional learning accessed at https://www.aitsl.edu.au/tools-resources/resource/supervising-pre-
+• Always accompanies the pre-service teacher when students are present; pre-service teachers cannot be left unattended with the students and cannot assume duty of care.

-- service-teachers (preferred but not compulsory). - Induct the pre-service teacher into the learning environment and articulate learning environment practices and routines. - Facilitate the placement as per the guidelines for the relevant placement as detailed in this Handbook. - Review and provide feedback on lesson plans. - Provide timely written post-lesson feedback that is constructive.
-Please use the Feedback Comments form that can be accessed via the link under Useful and Important Links at the back of this Handbook to provide feedback to the per-service teacher. - Provide constructive feedback on the pre-service teacher's practice against the Graduate Teacher Standards.
-Please see the back of this Handbook for an Evidence Guide to the Standards. - View the pre-service teacher's Professional Experience teaching and resource files and comment on their quality and/or make suggestions of how they could be improved. - Discuss the pre-service teacher's progress with the supervisor. - Alert and discuss with the supervisor if the pre-service teacher is At Risk of failing the Professional Experience placement (see Students At Risk). - Complete and sign the assessment form/s on Sonia and discuss with the pre-service teacher (see Reporting and Assessment).
+- Complete the AITSL Supervising Pre-service Teacher Program professional learning accessed here (preferred but not compulsory). - Induct the pre-service teacher into the learning environment and articulate learning environment practices and routines. - Facilitate the placement as per the guidelines for the relevant placement as detailed in this Handbook. - Review and provide feedback on lesson plans. - Provide timely written post-lesson feedback that is constructive.
+Please use the Feedback Comments form which can be accessed via the link under Useful and Important Links at the back of this Handbook to provide feedback to the per-service teacher. - Provide constructive feedback on the pre-service teacher's practice against the Graduate Teacher Standards.
+Please see the back of this Handbook for an evidence guide to the Standards. - View the pre-service teacher's Professional Experience teaching and resource files and comment on their quality and/or make suggestions of how they could be improved. - Discuss the pre-service teacher's progress with the supervisor. - Alert and discuss with the supervisor if the pre-service teacher is At Risk of failing the Professional Experience placement (see Students At Risk). - Complete and sign the assessment form/s on Sonia and discuss with the pre-service teacher (see Reporting and Assessment).